 My name is Andrew Hutton and I am a secondary teacher of English language and literature and social sciences.
 I am currently in my fourteenth year of teaching with thirteen of these years being spent teaching internationally.
 I have taught in Australia, Japan (with time spent in Kagoshima-ken and Tokyo) and Germany.

 I graduated from the University of Queensland in 2003 with a Bachelor Arts and a Bachelor of Education (secondary).
-My primary major was in Anthropology and Archaeology, although having a broad range of interests led me to take additional studies in language, literature and the sciences.
+My primary majors were in anthropology and archaeology, although having a broad range of interests led me to take additional studies in language, literature and the sciences.

 I strongly believe in collaborative learning, intrinsic motivation, project-based inquiry and the IB (International Baccalaureate) educational framework.
 I am inspired by Tribes Learning Communities, restorative justice ideals as well as Harvard Project Zero Visible Thinking routines.
 I try to incorporate these programs and philosophies into my planning for teaching and learning as much as possible.